ilpropheta/daje/data-structures/README.md

 ## Current contents

 * disjoint_set.hpp : union-find data structure, used to cope with set partitioning problems
+* segment_tree.h: implementation of a segment_tree by using std::vector
 * stack_queues_interchangeable.h : stack implemented by using a queue and queue implemented by using two stacks.

 ## This is NOT a library